 - and details on any medicines you can’t take

 It is now possible to access and download your Summary Care Record yourself.
 You can find more information on how to do this on this page: http://www.nhs.uk/NHSEngland/thenhs/records/healthrecords/Pages/overview.aspx or you can use various smartphone apps such as the NHS App to view your health records, book appointments and request repeat medication.

 At Treated.com, our consultation system now enables patients to upload their Summary Care Record to their personal profile.
 This data is kept secure, and handled in accordance with data protection regulations.

-To ensure that our doctors and prescribers provide the best possible treatment, we encourage all patients using our service to download their Summary Care Record and upload it to their Treated.com patient profile prior to consultation.
+To ensure that our doctors and prescribers provide the best possible treatment, we encourage all patients using our service to know what's in their Summary Care Record and upload it to their Treated.com patient profile prior to consultation.
 This provides an added layer of safety to the treatment and advice you receive from our clinicians.
 For some conditions it’s essential that our clinical team can see your SCR.

 We would also encourage all patients to share any information on treatment they have received from Treated.com with their regular GP or primary care physician.
 Once more, this helps to make sure that the doctors you consult with are kept informed about the treatment you have received, and will help to instruct any decisions they have to make regarding your treatment in future.